-- Prohibition of bribery, facilitation payments, and conflicts of interest, in line with the Corrupt Practices and Other Related Offences Act (2000). - Mandatory disclosure of gifts and hospitality to prevent undue influence, as stipulated by the CBN Code of Corporate Governance. - Strict compliance with the Money Laundering Act (2022), including robust Know Your Customer (KYC) and Customer Due Diligence (CDD) procedures. - Obligation for employees and third parties to report suspected corruption through established whistleblower mechanisms.
+- Prohibition of bribery, facilitation payments, and conflicts of interest, in line with the Corrupt Practices and Other Related Offences Act (2000). - Mandatory disclosure of gifts and hospitality to prevent undue influence, as stipulated by the CBN Corporate Governance guidelines. - Strict compliance with the Money Laundering Act 2022, including robust Know Your Customer (KYC) and Customer Due Diligence (CDD) procedures. - Obligation for employees and third parties to report suspected corruption through established whistleblower mechanisms.